millicast/streaming-sdk-react-native-getting-started/README.md

   - [Subscriber App](#subscriber-app)
   - [Troubleshooting](#troubleshooting)

-# Millicast React Native Example App
+# Millicast React Native Sample App

-This is a sample app that showcases the integration between the JS streaming SDK and React Native.
+This is a sample app that showcases the integration between the Millicast SDK for JavaScript and React Native.

 ## Add Your Credentials